-Mission and History
+Mission, Vision, and History

 St. Mary's Academy fosters excellence in each child through academic achievement, spiritual development, and service.
 The Loretto School Values of faith, community, justice, and respect provide the foundation for students to be powerful agents of change.

-Every year St. Mary’s Academy provides experiences for students, teachers, and administrators to deepen the bond with Loretto and with the other schools.
+St. Mary’s Academy is one of four schools continuing Loretto’s long and vital tradition of education begun by the first sisters in Kentucky in 1812, joining Havern School in Denver, Loretto Academy in El Paso, and Nerinx Hall in St. Louis.
+They honor their historic roots while addressing the needs of 21st century learners.
+Every year St. Mary’s Academy provides experiences for students, teachers, and administrators to deepen the bond with Loretto and with these other schools.
 Since 1988 teachers have traveled each spring to the Motherhouse in Kentucky for an intensive weekend immersion in the community’s rich history and vibrant mission of today.
-For almost as many years, high school students from the Loretto schools spend a week of service at the Motherhouse, learn advocacy skills in El Paso and participate in a leadership conference in Denver culminating in a Loretto Leadership Statement to guide their year’s work.
+Likewise, high school students from the Loretto schools spend a week of service at the Motherhouse, learning advocacy skills in El Paso, and participating in a leadership conference in Denver that culminates in a Loretto Leadership Statement to guide their year’s work.

 St. Mary’s Academy issued the first high school diploma granted in the Colorado Territory to Jessie Forshee.
 She became a Sister of Loretto and her religious name was Sister Mary Vitalis.
 She went on to earn a masters of arts at the Catholic University of Washington, D.C. and a music degree from the Chicago Conservatory.
 She served as dean of Webster College in St. Louis.